|

 - Limited

-availability - Clear is the only current provider, and offers
+availability - Clear was the only provider, and offered

 - Not